GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 Leonard D. Bugna, who lived in Menlo Park from 1928 until 1988, died October 8 at Sierra Nevada Memorial Hospital in Grass Valley.
 He was 95.

 Mr. Bugna was born Avila, Pennsylvania, one of nine children.
 He moved to Italy with his parents when he was one year old, and lived there until age 12.
 The family then moved to San Jose, and two years later moved to Menlo Park.
-Mr. Bugna obtained an electrical engineering degree, and married Edith Paganini in 1933.
+Mr. Bugna obtained an electrical engineering degree, and marriage Edith Paganini in 1933.

 Mr. Bugna operated a tree surgeon and landscape business in Palo Alto.
 After retiring, he built a home in Nevada City in 1972 and moved there full-time in 1988.
 He and his wife celebrated their 70th wedding anniversary on September 17 of this year.